-Second month: 5 minutes 5 times per day or perform 1 bout of 25 minutes and add weekly in 3-5 minute increments.

-Start with low to moderate intensity aerobic exercising such as walking.
+Increase the duration of your moderate-to-high intensity exercise sessions by 3-5 minutes each week, as tolerated.
+For example, for the first week, you can exercise for 30 minutes, 5 days per week.
+For the second week, you can exercise for 35 minutes, 5 days per week.
+However you choose to incorporate exercise throughout your week, progress slowly by adding 3-5 minutes to your activity weekly.
+Start with low-to-moderate intensity aerobic exercise such as walking.
 Walk three times a week for 20 minutes each time.
 You may also walk in a swimming pool three times per week for 20 minutes each time.
-Water eliminates gravity and, therefore, takes pressure off the joints.
-Progress slowly by adding five minutes to your activity weekly.
-The goal is to reach 150 minutes of moderate exercise per week: 30-40 minutes 5-6 times a week.
+Water eliminates gravity, and takes pressure off the joints.
+The lifetime goal is to reach 150 minutes of moderate-to-high intensity exercise per week (30-40 minutes 5-6 times a week).

-When cleared for full activity by your surgeon: begin doing strength training at least 3 times a week and continue cardio at least 5 times a week.
+When cleared for full activity by your surgeon: begin doing strength training at least 3 times a week, and continue cardio at least 5 times a week.

 Lunges, squats, and lifting weights are all great for strength training and building muscle mass.
-Sit ups, crunches, planks and other core exercises are beneficial as well for tightening and strengthening the mid section.
+Sit ups, crunches, planks, and other core exercises are beneficial for tightening and strengthening the mid section.